henrymanley/networkEffects/README.md

 for a comprehensive list of all people they know, but instead are presented with a list of subjects to identify connections.
 Note, the second approach is more similar to how this methodology could be intuitively implemented.
-Not to mention, asking a subject to list all of the people they know is not the most reasonable of exercises.
+Not to mention, asking a subject to list all of the people they know is not a reasonable exercise.
 Nevertheless, the first approach is helpful in generating quick estimations of the parameters needed to recover any shared edges.
 In short, the first approach is representative of the ideal world in which all sampled participants yield all of the desired information with the fewest number of "questions".
 This simulation, in its most naive and computationally basic form, is realized by passing the `simulate()` function the `base_real_sampler` sampler.
+The ultimate goal is to design an algorithmic approach, by making incremental improvements to the sampling method to recover the most about an unknown network in a computationally efficient way.